JetBrains/lincheck/docs/topics/testing-strategies.md

 |                      |   thread is finished                                 |
 ```

+In case of stress testing, Lincheck prints the state representation
+right before and after the parallel part of the scenario as well as at its very end.

-> * Get the full code of examples from the section [here](https://github.com/Kotlin/kotlinx-lincheck/blob/guide/src/jvm/test/org/jetbrains/kotlinx/lincheck/test/guide/CounterTest.kt)
+> * Get the full code of the examples [here](https://github.com/Kotlin/kotlinx-lincheck/blob/guide/src/jvm/test/org/jetbrains/kotlinx/lincheck/test/guide/CounterTest.kt)
 > * Get more test examples [here](https://github.com/Kotlin/kotlinx-lincheck/blob/guide/src/jvm/test/org/jetbrains/kotlinx/lincheck/test/guide/StackTest.kt)
 >
 {type="note"}

 ## What's next

-* Learn how to [configure arguments passed to test operations](operation-arguments.md) and when it may be useful.
+* Learn how to [configure arguments passed to the operations](operation-arguments.md) and when it is useful.
-* See how to optimize and increase coverage of the model checking strategy using [modular testing](modular-testing.md).
+* See how to optimize and increase coverage of the model checking strategy via [modular testing](modular-testing.md).
-* Learn how to use Lincheck for testing [blocking data structures](blocking-data-structures.md).
+* Learn how to use Lincheck for testing [blocking data structures](blocking-data-structures.md) for Kotlin Coroutines.